foundling/Python-Book/templates/chapters/functions.md

 ### What is a function?

 There are special ways to create new things in a program.
-One way is to use the `=` operator in  the example `a = 5`, which binds the value `5` to the name `a`.
-In other words, you're telling Python: 'when I write `a`, I expect to get 5'.
-Another way to create something new is to use the `def` keyword, which defines a function.
+One way is to use the `=` operator.
+Another way is the `def` keyword, which defines a function.

     def my_function():
         #code goes here

 But what exactly *is* a function?
-If you recall from mathematics, a function takes some input and transforms it, yielding some potentially new value.
-The whole thing is a bit mystical to think about.
-Here's a mathematical function:
+If you recall from mathematics, a function expresses a relationship between some range of inputs and their outputs.
+Here is a mathematical function:

-    f(x) -> x^2
+    f(x) -> x^2 | x e R

-The things I want to draw attention to are practical: some `x` is sent into the function.
-The squared value of `x` is calculated and then sent out.

-`x` is the **input**.

-`x^2`, when evaluated with some numerical value of `x`, is the **output**.
+I would read this from left to right to mean: 'Here is some function `f(x)` such that when given a particular input value, outputs that input times itself.
+The `| x e R` just stipulates 'for all Real numbers', or as they say, '... such that x is a member of the set of all Real numbers'.

-Here's an analog in Python:
+Here's an analogue in Python:

     def f(x):
         return x*x

-However, you aren't required to have either inputs or return values.
-You could write something like:
+In Python, we use `def` to indicate that we are defining a function.
+We name the function and provide a set of parentheses containing any arguments to it.
+Arguments aren't required, but the program will halt if it expects an argument when you've called it without one.
+This is

+The code contained in the function is always indented a standard number of spaces to the right (use 4 spaces) relative to the block of code you're in, which is relative to the function definition.

+But you can also do *this* in Python:

+    def f():
+        ''' No args.
+No return value.
+No nothing '''

+You might conceivably write something like this:

     def get_name():
         name = raw_input("Enter your name: ")
         print name

+but this isn't very useful for other functions, and that's the difference between a return value and a function without one.
+A return value can be used by another function, but merely printing that value to the screen does't communicate anything to your program.

+    def get_name():
+        name = raw_input("Enter your name: ")
+        return name

+This is better because another function can use its return value.

+    len(get_name())

 Some functions are useful for transforming input into output and returning it, like the function that takes in `x` and returns `x` squared.
-Others, like `get_name` are useful for interacting with parts of the system that are defined outside of the function.
-It is also possible for a function to do both things at once.
-But one drawback of functions that use data defined in remote locations is that they are less portable, harder to read and harder to be confident about.
-But this fact is inescapable to some degree.
+Others, like `get_name` are useful for interacting with parts of the system that are defined outside of a given function but referenced inside of it.
+A function like this doesn't provide a return value, so here the analogy to math breaks down totally.
+It is also possible for a function with both input values and a return value to change things defined elsewhere.
+Major drawbacks of functions that use data defined in remote locations are that they are less portable, they are more time consuming to read and harder to be sure about.

+#### Built-ins

+Above, I used the `raw_input` function inside of `get_name` but it was defined somewhere else.
+This is would be the sort of mysteriousness that I just referred to, but a `built-in`, such as `raw_input`, is part of the Python standard library, a collection of essential and useful tools for general use.
+We need to access these somehow.
+These are bindings between names and values in the global namespace.
+We'll talk more about namespacing, but for now you can consider it to be similar to bookkeeping.

-The `raw_input` function, as I just alluded to, is not defined inside of `get_name`, but somewhere else.
-Where is that?
-They are defined in the **runtime** environment.
-When does that happen?
-Before your program is executed (or if you're using the interpreter, before you're given a prompt to start typing Python code), a bunch of names and values are loaded into the program that you can use from anywhere in the program.
-Some of those names refer to `built-in` functions.
+Where does the standard library come from?
+It is loaded into the **runtime** environment before your program is executed.
+Or if you're using the interpreter, before you're given a prompt to start typing Python code), and some initialization, including the loading of a set of `built-in` modules like `len`, `raw_input` and `max`.
+Built-ins are loaded into the program and you can use them anywhere.

-Let's try out a common `built-in`:
+Let's try out `len`:

     len()